-- To fund a sports coach to run after school clubs.
+- To fund staff to run afterschool clubs.

 - Continuing professional development and network meetings for PE subject leaders.

-- To pay for resources to be replenished and kept up to date.
+- To pay for resources to be replenished, expanded and renewed.

 - Increased engagement and confidence of all pupils to engage in regular physical activity to help kick-start healthy active lifestyles